kkruecke/cplus-documentation/notes/observing-deduced-types.rst

 Observing Deduced Types
 =======================

-Scott Meyers lecture on `Type Deduction and Why You Care <https://www.youtube.com/watch?v=wQxj20X-tIU>`_ (at around minute 43) gives a technique to force the compiler to display the types it has deduced when 1.) a function template is instantiated or when 2.) an auto variable is defined.
-This code
+Scott Meyers lecture on `Type Deduction and Why You Care <https://www.youtube.com/watch?v=wQxj20X-tIU>`_ (at around minute 43) explains a technique to force compilers to display the types it deduces when a function template is instantiated or when an auto variable is defined.
+Here is the code

 .. code-block:: cpp